Aitslab/ShortProject2020/README.md

 ## Dependencies

 * python v3.7.4
+* wget

 All the scripts were run using python.
-No other dependency is required.

 ## Packages and libraries
 * packages.py<br>